 6. Ask people to opt-in via transactional emails

 Transactional emails are delivered more accurately and opened more frequently.
 Although they aren’t your regular marketing emails, you can certainly ask people to opt-in by customizing transactional emails.

 7. Encourage opt-ins to blog commenters

-If you regularly publish content, you can use your blog posts to source new leads.
+You can use your blog posts to source new leads if you regularly publish content.
 For this, you can just add a subscription checkbox under your comment section.
 This turns your blog commenters into subscribers and increases email opt-ins.